JuliaControl/ModelPredictiveControl.jl/docs/src/public/state_estim.md

 !!! info
-    If you plan to use the estimators for other contexts than this specific package (e.g. : filter, soft-sensor, etc.), careful must be taken at construction since the integral action is not necessarily desired.
-The option `nint_ym=0` disable the integral action.
+    If you plan to use the estimators for other contexts than this specific package (e.g. : filter, parameter estimation, etc.), careful must be taken at construction since the integral action is not necessarily desired.
+The option `nint_ym=0` disable it.

 The estimators are all implemented in the predictor form (a.k.a. observer form), that is, they all estimates at each discrete time ``k`` the states of the next period